 For tin lined cookware you must take extra care when you’re scrubbing out the interior, in order to avoid scratching the lining’s surface.
 But if the cookware is lined with stainless steel and you’re dealing with stuck on food, you can carefully scrub out the inside of the pan with an abrasive scrubbing pad.
 Avoid cleaning the pan’s exterior with the same abrasive scrubbing pad.

-How to clean copper pots can be as simple as soaking the cookware in hot soapy water for ten to fifteen minutes, or it can involve soaking the cookware in boiling hot water, salt, and vinegar, for several hours.
+How to Clean Copper Pots` clean can be as simple as soaking the cookware in hot soapy water for ten to fifteen minutes, or it can involve soaking the cookware in boiling hot water, salt, and vinegar, for several hours.
 Ultimately, the method you choose should be based on the condition of the cookware.
 Obviously, cases in which you’re dealing with burnt on food or severe patina will involve a more lengthy cleaning process.

 But in the end, with proper care and maintenance, which includes regularly polishing the cookware, your copper cookware can last for several years, while maintaining the golden sheen that copper is known for.